drewswaycool/harmony-boilerplate/helperdocs/server.md

 {type: ActionTypes.FETCH_POSTS, payload: null}
 ```
 the websocket instance will broadcast to all users this action.
+In addition, there is option to invoke the broadcasting service from each API.

 ## Websocket
 You can use the websocket service to pass messages between the clients or from server to clients by invoking:
 ```js